carpentries/instructor-training/instructors.md

 > and what impact it has on productivity.
 > An example of what we wish existed
 > is [this summary][stefik-summary] by Stefik et al
-> of empirical research on the usability of programming langauges.
+> of empirical research on the usability of programming langauges
+> (while [this full-length paper][stefik-paper] gives an idea of what's possible).

 ## Why We're Not a MOOC